alexanderluna/alexanderluna.github.io/_posts/2018-06-11-basic-data-science.md

 1. dimension of matrix (n x m = n-rows, m-columns)
 2. matrices are denoted with capital/bold letter ex.
 X

-The upper case sigma symbol (Σ) is the universal symbol for addition.
+The upper case sigma symbol `Σ` is the universal symbol for addition.
 Ex. `Σx1 = 15` the sum of the vector `x1`.
 The lowercase alpha symbol `α` represents values that are proportional to each other.
-The dot product `.` is used to combine to two vectors similar to addition and multiplication.
+The dot product `.` is used to combine two vectors similar to addition and multiplication.
+Ex. `(3 7).(9 5) = 3*9 + 7*5 = 62`
+**Graphs** depict points using coordinates.
+The rate of change between two points is defined as `slope` and they can be very important in Data science.
+The rate of change of two points shows us how variables move together and to what degree.
+**Exponents** tells us how many times to multiply a number to itself.
+A **logarithm** on the other hand, tells us what exponent gets us from the base to another number.
+For example: `log2(16) = 4` because two is the base and we want to know what exponent makes 2 into 16 which is 4 because 2 to the power of 4 is 16 or `2 * 2 * 2 * 2 = 16`.
+The **Set Theory** involves mathematical operations at a set level.
+A **set** is a collection of distinct objects similar to an array.

 ## References
 - [Principles of Data Science (Packt Book)](https://www.amazon.com/Principles-Data-Science-techniques-making-ebook/dp/B01A8T8YNC)